linxuanm/donkey/docs/tutorials/complex.rst

 .. note::

     The word "array" may sometimes appear in this guide.
-In the scope of IB Pseudocode, "array" is a synonym "list", as the official documents often mix the two terms, and make no attempt to discern the difference between them.
+In the scope of IB Pseudocode, "array" is a synonym for "list", as the official documents often mix the two terms, and make no attempt to discern the difference between them.

 The methods available for a list (assuming that it is named :code:`LIST`) are: